 - NYSE TICK Index - The New York Stock Exchange has a TICK index that measures the number of stocks that are increasing in price minus the number of stocks that are decreasing in price.
 This can be used to gauge overall market sentiment at a point in time.

 - Candlestick price patterns - Stock price data points on a candlestick chart form a bar that looks like a candle with a wick.
 The four pieces of data that form each bar are high, low, open and close for the time period of the chart, which could be 1, 3, 5, 15, 30, etc. minutes.
 Some bars are bullish / bearish inside vertical bars, outside vertical bars or haramis.
-These price patterns indicate demand for a security and can be used with other indicators like the current trend, support levels and pivot points to predict where price may move next.
+These price patterns indicate demand for a security and can be used with other indicators like the current trend, support levels and pivot points to attempt to predict where price may move next.

 - Emotions - There is a psychological component to trading.
 Base your trades on data and pre-define where you will sell a security before you buy it. (stop loss + upper limit)

-- Strategies - While strategies for day trading are based on 3, 5 or 30 minute candlestick charts, they also apply to longer time frames like 1, 3, 6 week / month charts to capture longer term trends.
+- Strategies - While strategies for day trading are based on 3, 5 or 30-minute candlestick charts, they also apply to longer time frames like 1, 3, 6 week / month charts to capture longer term trends.